mmomtchev/GatedObject/README.md

      * which allows you to avoid copying large return results when you ignore them
      * RBush.insert() is an excellent example as it will return this (the whole data structure)
      * so that operations can be chained like this RBush.insert().insert().insert()...
-     */
+     * In that particular case this will be recognized and a reference local to the
-    myRBush.insert(IGNORE_RETURN, { minX: 2, minY: 2, maxX: 5, maxY: 5, data: 'data2' });
+     * thread will be returned, but there other cases you might need it */ myRBush.insert(IGNORE_RETURN, { minX: 2, minY: 2, maxX: 5, maxY: 5, data: 'data2' });
 } else {